Azure/ahds-reference-architecture/README.md

 - Using Visual Studio Code review and change "deployment.azcli" file under "Scenarios/Baseline/bicep" folder.
 For example, change Names and Azure Region as needed.
   <br/>

-- Execute the script in "deployment.azcli"
+- Execute the commands in "deployment.azcli"

 ### Testing